 Next we visit KaDeWe, Europe’s second largest department store.
 We probably have more fun than is appropriate in the toy section and have an amusing time wandering the store.

 For dinner we opt for German fare at Dicke Wirtin.
 This small pub definitely has a big German personality.
 The beer was cheaper than water, futbol was on every tv, the people watching was the most amusing I’ve every encountered, and the portion sizes were ridiculously large (yes we got teased for not finishing our meals).
-Also, we had our first apple strudel in Germany there!
+Also, we had our first apple strudel in Germany!
 Overall the atmosphere made for a great meal.

 Day 3: Potsdam and Palaces